Q (James Bond): Novels

 In John Gardner's novels, the post of Q is taken over by Ann Reilly (called Q'ute by her colleagues).
-She also forms a relationship with Bond.
+She also forms a relationship with James Bond.
 It is supposed that she held the post for a short while only, because Raymond Benson's novels return Boothroyd to the post without explanation.
 Jeffrey Deaver's Carte Blanche introduces the character Sanu Hirani, who is referred to as 'Q' in that novel.

 Charles Fraser-Smith is widely credited as the inspiration for Q due to the spy gadgets he built for the Special Operations Executive.
 These were called Q-devices, after the Royal Navy's World War I Q-ships.
 In the Fleming novels there are frequent references to Q and Q Branch with phrases like "see Q for any equipment you need" (Casino Royale) and "Q Branch would handle all of that" (Diamonds Are Forever), with a reference to "Q's craftsmen" in From Russia, with Love.